mecid/mecid.github.io/_posts/2024-10-08-mastering-container-views-in-swiftui-values.md

 {% include friends.html %}

-Container values are similar to environment values, allowing us to pass data inside through the container view instead of the environment and access it later inside the container view.
+Container values are similar to environment values, allowing us to pass data implicitly through the container view and access it later inside the container view.

 ```swift
 struct Magazine<Content: View>: View {